Divorce Committed to Protecting Your Interests

 Despite the emotions often involved in divorce, it is in the best interests of both spouses to work out an agreement and avoid divorce litigation.
 Settlement affords more control than going to court, where the final decision lies with a judge.

-It can also allow a couple to resolve their case quicker and more affordable.
+It can also allow a couple to resolve their case quickly and more affordably.
 If an agreement cannot be reached, however, we vigorously defend our clients’ interests in court to ensure a fair divorce settlement.
 The Law Offices of Korol & Velen often recommends mediation with a neutral third party to work out disagreements, particularly when children are involved.

 We advise clients on legal strategies and recommendations for workable, out-of-court, custody and visitation agreements.
-We stand by our clients until the healing and recovery process of divorce where we refer a network of trusted family counselors to help them.
+We stand by our clients throughout the process of divorce and refer a network of trusted family counselors to help them when needed.
 No matter the specific concerns you have, we can assist with every aspect of divorce.

 How To File for Divorce in California